teebeebirb/character-switcher/README.md

 ### Credits

-- I was inspired to try animating text by looping through characters thanks to seeing people use Sindre Sorhus's [CLI spinners](https://github.com/sindresorhus/cli-spinners) in their web animations.
+- I was inspired to try animating text by looping through characters thanks to seeing people use [CLI spinners](https://github.com/sindresorhus/cli-spinners) by @sindresorhus in their web animations.
-- The pixel border styling was possible thanks to Luke Morrigan's [Pixelated rounded corners](https://pixelcorners.lukeb.co.uk/?radius=8&multiplier=4) generator.
+- The pixel border styling was possible thanks to [Pixelated rounded corners](https://pixelcorners.lukeb.co.uk/?radius=8&multiplier=4) generator by @CodeFoodPixels.
 - I troubleshooted my code with ChatGPT-4o, and I referenced Codecademy's documentation, Mozilla's JS documentation and Jon Duckett's "JAVASCRIPT AND JQUERY".